Sophie delivers on her promise for green spaces, housing, and infrastructure.

 In the summer of 2024, she had the honor of working with Senator Rosa Galvez to draft a bill to protect Gatineau Park.
 The legislation aims to establish clear official boundaries and safeguard the park for the Canadian people—dedicated to their enjoyment, education, and benefit.
 The park’s ecological integrity will be preserved, and it will be managed in a way that keeps it intact for future generations.

-A bold initiative led by Kitigan Zibi Anishinabeg to protect biodiversity in the Outaouais
+A bold initiative led by the Kitigan Zibi Anishinabeg to protect biodiversity in the Outaouais region.

 The map below provides an approximate visual and spatial representation of federal funding agreements that have been allocated to our electoral district.
 Feel free to interact with the map.